evnp/validate-parse-type/README.md

 // From this point onward in the codepath, the type system knows that
 // positiveIntegerArray is an array of positive integers, and will help us
 // accordingly.
-This knowledge is backed by actual runtime validation.
+This compile-time assertion is guaranteed via runtime validation.
 ```

 Further Examples